If you’re wondering how hard it is to fly a helicopter, you may be surprised to know that it isn’t actually that hard.

 Great weather means that you won’t have to deal with the elements mentioned above, and there is also less chance of lessons getting canceled, which can be a very frustrating thing to deal with.

-Is It Harder to Fly a Helicopter or a Plane?
+It’s Harder to Fly a Helicopter than a Plane

 People who have flown both in any capacity – from just a couple of hours to over a hundred hours – will generally say that a helicopter is harder to fly.